Stari GradTHE 2026 TRAVEL GUIDE

 Nightlife

-Stari Grad feels a world away from the raucousness of Hvar Town, but that isn’t to say you’ll be twiddling your thumbs each evening.
-In fact, for visitors whose days of late night revelry are mostly in the past – or who just want a mellower change of pace – Stari Grad strikes a great balance.
+Stari Grad feels a world away from the raucousness of Hvar Town, yet it never feels sleepy.
+In fact, for visitors whose days of late night revelry are mostly in the past, or who just want a mellower change of pace, this quieter town delivers the perfect balance.
+Evenings here move at an easier pace: relaxed dinners on lantern-lit squares, wine bars with live guitar or jazz, and waterfront cafés that stay open late without the need for thumping bass.

 Our favourite bar is Lampedusa, which sits right on the Riva overlooking the harbour, and in our opinion, serves the best cocktails on the island.
 The owner, Marko, is an international award-winning mixologist.
 You can’t go wrong with any of the cocktails on the menu.
 Our favourites are the fig negroni and, of course, the espresso martini.
 Bring cash here because Lampedusa doesn’t accept cards.